 What kind of assistance is available?

 Core Review Sessions are offered in a group format and are designed to review and discuss content covered in the previous week and/or the current week.
 Sessions are on a drop-in basis between the hours offered.
 You do not need to make an appointment, but you do need to check in for each session.
-For Fall 2020, all Core Review Sessions will be held in-person, with the exception of ECON 351 which will be in Hybrid.
+For Fall 2021, all Core Review Sessions will be held in-person, with the exception of ECON 351 which will be in Hybrid.
 Please refer to the schedule for in-person and Zoom dates.

 Our Peer Academic Leaders are current Marshall students who have a strong desire to help their peers succeed academically.
 PALs have earned an A in the course they review.
 They have been trained to effectively lead group review sessions.